jackfrost00911/cardsnark/_posts/2025-11-28-chase-sapphire-reserve.md

 ---
 layout: post
+categories: [reviews]
-title: Chase Sapphire Reserve® Review 2025: The New $795 Beast
+title: "Chase Sapphire Reserve® Review 2025: The New $795 Beast"
-description: Chase Sapphire Reserve review 2025: The fee jumped to $795, but so did the perks.
-Is the new "coupon book" strategy worth it?
+description: "Chase Sapphire Reserve review 2025: The fee jumped to $795, but so did the perks.
+Is the new "coupon book" strategy worth it?"
 ---

 <div class="section-container" style="padding-bottom: 2rem;">